-When a patient is suspected or identified in the pre-hospital setting the provider should do a Stroke activation to the closest Comprehensive or Primary facility, whichever is quickest for the patient.
-Ground vs Air transfer transport will be considered.
-If ground transport will take longer than 30 minutes, then air transport should be considered.
+When a patient is suspected or identified in the pre-hospital setting, the provider should do a Stroke activation to the closest available Comprehensive, Advanced/Primary+, or Primary facility, according to the agency's EMS Medical Director's protocols.
+Ground vs Air provider transport should be considered, taking into account the patient's condition, location, and time difference between air and ground transport.
 Patients will be transferred based on availability and the needs of the patient.

-Patients with an onset of stroke symptoms less than 3 hours will be taken to the closest Level I or Level II Stroke Facility for treatment and evaluation for interventional care.
-It is expected that, after determining the patient is hemodynamically stable, the EMS personnel will make the determination that, if transport to a Level I or Level II facility will increase the transport time by more than 15 minutes the patient should be taken to the closest Level III stroke facility.
+Patients with an onset of stroke symptoms less than 4.5 hours will be taken to the closest available or appropriate Level I (Comprehensive), Level II (Advanced/Primary+) or Level III (Primary) Stroke Facility for treatment and evaluation for interventional care.
+It is expected that, after determining the patient is hemodynamically stable, the EMS personnel will make the determination that, if transport to a Level I or Level II facility will increase the transport time by more than 15 minutes, consider transporting the patient to the nearest available Level IV (Stroke Support) stroke facility.

-Unless immediate intervention (ABC's cardiac arrest etc.) is required, patients with an onset of stroke symptoms less than 8 hours should be taken to a Level I facility to be evaluated for advanced therapy.
-If the ground transportation time adds greater than 15 minutes or if lifesaving interventions are required for safe transport, EMS should consider calling for helicopter transport.
-Early consideration of Air Medical transport will be used to decrease transport time.
-(See Appendix D) Patients meeting criteria for helicopter dispatch should be transported to the nearest Level I or Level II Stroke Center.
+Unless immediate intervention (ABC's, cardiac arrest, etc.) is required, patients with an onset of stroke symptoms less than 24 hours and increased suspect of LVO should be taken to a Level I facility to be evaluated for advanced therapy.
+Early consideration of Air Medical transport should be considered to decrease transport time when appropriate.
+(See Appendix D) Patients meeting criteria for air medical dispatch should be transported to the available or appropriate Level I, II or III Stroke Center.